The-AI-Garage/Computer-vision-small-projects/README.md

 # Computer-vision White Patch and Chromatic Coordinates

-In this project you will
+In this project you will find two methods to preprocess images in different conditions and how to apply segmentation with the use of HSV.

+to be continue...

 ### Try this notebook